miparis/CPPs/README.md

 ---
 ### 📖 Conceptual Guide
-Throughout this core, I have compiled a comprehensive [Concept Documentation][https://miparis.gitbook.io/42bymiparis/cpps-modules/].
+Throughout this core, I have compiled a comprehensive [Concept Documentation](https://miparis.gitbook.io/42bymiparis/cpps-modules/).
 This guide breaks down the theoretical hurdles of C++, from the Orthodox Canonical Form to the intricacies of the STL, Container Adapters, and template instantiation.
 It serves as my personal knowledge base and a defense preparation tool.
+Check it out!

 ---